I've been writing about foreign travel and European rock music online for over 12 years.

 A band that offer a mixture of pop and rock that is distinctively Italian in its style and exuberance.
 They were formed in Milan in 1999 and became a noted club band with a strong cult status.

 But then they went platinum with their début single 'Dedicato a Te' in 2003 and their career was launched into the big time.
 This included an appearance in 2005 at the Italian concert which was part of the global 'Live 8' phenomenon.
 Also a support slot to ACDC in Udine in 2010.

 To date they have released five albums including the marvellous 'En Vivo' recorded in concert in Sant'Angelo dei Lombardi.
 Other great songs in their repertoire are 'Vieni da Me', the beautiful ballad 'Respiro', 'In Una Notte d'Estate', the rockin 'Senza Indugio' and 'Angelica'.

-Then in 2005 they released an EP derived from the Progressive Rock school of music and continued with this sound on their next album 'Granvanoeli'.
+Initially, they were a ska-punk band before experimenting with a more alternative rock sound.
+Then in 2005 they released an EP derived from the progressive rock school of music and continued with this sound on their next album Granvanoeli.

 Most memorable tracks are 'Fausto', 'Meglio di uno Specchio', 'Litio', 'Il Primo Dio', 'Un Altro Domani' and 'Ti Sto Cercando'.

 Formed in 1984, they are another group that hailed from Milan.
 They have been an influential band on succeeding artists on the Italian Rock music scene.